75lb/command-line-args/README.md

 }
 ```

-if you would like the `--help` option to print a usage guide, then this example:
+if you would like the `--help` option to print a usage guide, then this example..
 ```js
 if (options.help){
     console.error(cli.usage({